beratkurar/vmlhd_dataset_text_line_annotations_from_word_annotations/README.md

 Generates text line bounding boxes and their trascription from word bounding boxes and their transcriptions.

 [VML-HD](http://tc11.cvc.uab.es/datasets/VML-HD_1) dataset provides an XML file that contains the bounding boxes and transcriptison of words.
+(This tutorial)[https://majeek.github.io/tutorials/vmlHD/] explains the structure format of the XML file and a script to parse VML-HD dataset.